Tag Archives: Michael Golden

 Dr Alan Grant

 He was trying to warn the ‘raptors of the humans nearby, our main characters, and how they were in the area to hunt his gods.
 Drs Ellie Satler, Alan Grant and Ian Malcolm have joined Muldoon as he hunts, the three of them making it very clear they are not there to kill.
-There are local villagers tagging along to help and Muldoon comes across as a bit of a racist, thankfully called out on it by Alan though.
+There are local villagers tagging along to help and Muldoon comes across as a bit of a racist, although thankfully called out on it by Alan.
 I really don’t like this version of the game warden character from the film and novel.
 Much more entertaining, as always, is Ian.

 Still flirting with Ellie, despite Alan being right there, it’s clear it’s meant in good jest and his continual talking annoys Muldoon which is a bonus.
 Yes I still have a bee in my bonnet over the return of Muldoon and I’ve already gone into the ridiculousness of his survival.
-Here, it’s also explained that the reason the ‘raptors already had a family of adolescents was because they were able to escape their cage in Jurassic Park, find a secluded spot to lay their eggs away from the humans before… going back inside their cage?!
+Here, it’s also explained that the reason the ‘raptors already had a family of adolescents was because they were able to escape their cage in Jurassic Park, find a secluded spot to lay their eggs away from the humans and then… went back inside their cage?!

 Clearly this makes absolutely no sense whatsoever.
 It could easily have been avoided by having a larger gap between the end of the movie and the beginning of the comic’s continuation instead of picking things up only three days later (back in #6).
 The whole series hinges on these animals so it’s annoying to read this so-called explanation, it kind of ruins the whole set up.
 It’s ill-conceived and reads as a lazy way of getting the action going.
 Add in Muldoon’s survival and this official sequel is contradicting the movie it’s based on more and more.